 FAQs that were padding (questions invented to push a page past a word count target without anyone asking them) should come down.
 They should have come down before May 7.
 The deprecation is a useful prompt for that audit, but the underlying reason is unchanged: the user wasn’t asking.

 Search Google for “FAQ schema for GEO” and you get over 130,000 results.
-Most argue, fairly, that FAQ schema is one of the highest-leverage signals for AI search visibility.
-The destination is correct: FAQ schema does feed LLMs.
-The rich-result framing was the weaker leg, because the rich result had been fenced off to gov and health since 2023, but the larger part of the argument is unaffected by May 7.
+Most argue, fairly, that FAQ schema matters for AI search visibility.
+The general direction is right, even if it isn’t quite the lift the strongest pieces claim: FAQ schema does feed LLMs.
+The rich-result framing was the weaker leg, because the rich result had been fenced off to gov and health since 2023, but the part of the argument about AI retrieval is unaffected by May 7.

 Two stories were being told as one.
 Google rich results were one channel.
 AI retrieval is another.
-FAQ schema was always more useful for the second than the first.
+FAQ schema was always more useful for the second than the first, and the same SEO foundations carry over to both.
 The rich result going away is news for SEO dashboards.
 It is not news for AEO.

 The 130,000 figure is a soft number.
 It is a Google search result count, not a survey, and it drifts day to day.
 The order of magnitude is the point.
-Industry consensus that FAQ schema is a GEO win is correct on the LLM side, and May 7 does not invalidate it.
-It clarifies which half of the consensus was load-bearing.
+Industry consensus that FAQ schema matters for LLMs is well placed, and May 7 does not invalidate it.
+Whether it measurably lifts AI citations is a separate question, taken up below.

 LLMs still read FAQ schema